 - Coordination with neighborhoods and owners of private property that are used for filming locations.

 - Ongoing dialogue with organized labor.

 - Administer the Film Office Internship Program.

-- Sponsor of the "Set in Philadelphia" screenwriting competition.
+- Host and present the "Set in Philadelphia" screenwriting competition.

 - Organize premieres of films made in Philadelphia.

 - Promote projects & events related to growth of the local film and video industry.

 - Advocate for government incentives for film industry growth.